pujitha24/BFSGraphEulerPath/README.md

 aid in doing common things.
 The best way to learn what to do is to look at other plugins and see how they are doing things.

-Given below, we have three different versions of sample plugin based on the platform you run the plugin.
-There are few  differences in the plugin content based on each of these versions.
+Given below, we have three different versions of the same sample plugin based on the platform you want to run the plugin on.

 Following are a few  observations: